thingsym/vaw/readme.md

 ### 2. Build WordPress environment

-**VAW** will build a WordPress which has been processed in a variety of settings and data.
+The **VAW** will build a WordPress which has been processed in a variety of settings and data.

 You can verify the test data or real data on WordPress.
-VAW will realize building of WordPress synchronized with the data and files in the production environment.
+The VAW will realize building of WordPress synchronized with the data and files in the production environment.

 * Install specified version WordPress Core
 * Install WordPress Core in Your Language